Putin says worst is over for Russian economy

 He said, however, that Russians should not expect the lifting of Western sanctions anytime soon.

-"It's all about using all of this to our advantage."
+"It's all about using all of this to our advantage," he said.

-Russia has been under sanctions from the West ever since Moscow annexed Crimea last March and was then accused of supporting militants fighting Kiev forces in eastern Ukraine.
+Russia has been under sanctions from the West ever since Moscow annexed Crimea from Ukraine last March and was then accused of supporting militants fighting Kiev forces in eastern Ukraine.

 The worsened economic outlook presented a serious challenge for Putin, whose pact with voters has been based on years of economic stability and relative prosperity underpinned by high oil prices.